Screening and Testing

 -

-You live in a place in the United States where TB is more common, such as a homeless shelter, migrant farm camp, prison, jail, or some nursing homes.
+You live in a large group setting such as a homeless shelter, jail, or nursing home.

 -